INTRODUCTION

 When you fast

-“When you fast” means private and voluntary fast apart from the legally designated fasting, especially on the day of atonement.
+“When you fast” means a private and voluntary fast apart from legally designated fasting, especially on the day of atonement.
 The Pharisees fasted on Thursday remembering Moses’ ascendance to Mount Sinai and on Monday remembering his descending from the mountain.
 Such voluntary fasting should not be seeking public recognition.

 Jesus fasted for 40 days and nights to prepare for his public ministry (Mt 4:2).
 Moses also fasted on Mount Sinai to prepare for receiving the Ten Commandments from God.
-Anna “worshiped night and day with fasting and prayer” (Lk 2:37) for many years in the Temple before she welcomed Infant Jesus.
-For the early church leaders, prayer was part of fasting (Acts 13:2-3).
-So fasting is part of prayer and a period of communion with God.
+Anna “worshiped night and day with fasting and prayer” (Lk 2:37) for many years in the Temple before she welcomed the Infant Jesus.
+For the early Church leaders, prayer was part of fasting (Acts 13:2-3).
+So fasting is essentially part of prayer and a period of communion with God.

 People understand and observe fasting in different ways:

-Duration of fast can also vary.
+The duration of one’s fast can also vary.
 It can be one day or part of a day (Judg 20:26; 1 Sam 7:6; 2 Sam 1:12; 2 Sam 3:35), three days (Esth 4:16; Acts 9:9), seven days (1 Sam 31:13; 2 Sam 16:18), 14 days (Acts 27:33-34), 21 days (Dan 10:3), or 40 days (Deut 9:9; 1 Kgs 19:8; Mt 4:2).
-The fasting can be continuous for some intermittent days like one day a week.
+The fasting can be continuous for intermittent days like one day a week.
 The Pharisees used to fast twice a week as clear from the prayer of the publican and Pharisee in the Temple (Lk 18:12).

 The reasons for fasting can be: